 Alexander Eisenschmidt and students in a first-year seminar prepare an exhibition of urban research, Fall 2019.

-Recent MAD-Crit Electives and Selectives

-See pages 28 and 29 for additional examples of recent courses.

-Event Architectures David Brown, Spring 2019/2020

-This class derived from an exposition planned with a Chicago neighborhood examining the role collective space can have in the city today.
+36 37 Recent MAD-Crit Electives and Selectives See pages 26-27 for more examples of recent graduate courses.
+Event Architectures David Brown, Spring 2019/2020 This class derived from an exposition planned with a Chicago neighborhood examining the role collective space can have in the city today.
 It sought to understand such an exposition, which is also an implementation of an urban design, as a disciplinary endeavor.

-Cities, Power, and Space Geoff Goldberg, Spring 2019

-This seminar examined the relationship between political power and urban spatiality by looking at a particular size of spaces (large and public), with a particular expression of power (protest), during a particular moment (1968).

-Urbanism in the Age of Automation: The City as a Machine Ecosystem Clare Lyster, Spring 2019

-Not since the first industrial revolution has technology so dominated every aspect of our lives and the spaces we inhabit.
+Cities, Power, and Space Geoff Goldberg, Spring 2019 This seminar examined the relationship between political power and urban spatiality by looking at a particular size of spaces (large and public), with a particular expression of power (protest), during a particular moment (1968).
+Urbanism in the Age of Automation: The City as a Machine Ecosystem Clare Lyster, Spring 2019 Not since the first industrial revolution has technology so dominated every aspect of our lives and the spaces we inhabit.
 This seminar explored the concept of the automated or "posthuman" city, with a special focus on visual and formal research.

-Entrepreneurial Architecture Geoff Goldberg, Spring 2018

-This seminar examined architecture and the marketplace, with a particular focus on the interface between design and real estate development.
-Its goal was to identify strategies and approaches that have been used successfully by progressive architecture in its interface with development.

-Research Seminars

-How Emails Grow Tomatoes: Architecture, Data, and Agriculture Clare Lyster, Fall 2020

-Hot Farms explored the spatial potential of symbiotic systems.
-Specifically, it applied scientific and geospatial research of data infrastructure and agriculture toward the design of new spatial scenarios that combine food production with data storage.
+Research Seminars Last Buildings John and Julia McMorrough, Fall 2021 This seminar examines the means and methodology of world-building, specifically in the overlap of the heuristic capacity of "possible worlds" and the serialized logic of television.
+How Emails Grow Tomatoes: Architecture, Data, and Agriculture Clare Lyster, Fall 2020 Hot Farms explored the spatial potential of symbiotic systems, applying scientific and geospatial research of data infrastructure and agriculture toward the design of new spatial scenarios that combine food production with data storage.
 The Orthogonal and Not: Studies in Eccentric Geometries, Tectonic Improbability, and Politics Andrew Zago, Fall 2020

-This seminar looked at a series of aeometric eccentricities that arose in the late twentieth century.
-These were contrasted against normative 39 conditions that dominated architecture for centuries. including during modernism, in order to trace a tendency that sought to systematically dismantle architecture's propensity for order, control, and probity.
+This seminar looked at a series of geometric eccentricities that arose in the late twentieth century.
+These were contrasted against normative conditions that had long dominated architecture, including during modernism, in order to trace a tendency that sought to systematically dismantle architecture's propensity for order, control, and probity.
+Master of Science in Architecture The Master of Science in Architecture (MSArch) is a oneyear, two-semester program designed for holders of a professional degree in architecture (Bachelor of Architecture or Master of Architecture) or its international equivalent.
+The MSArch consists of studio-centered work in architecture and urban design supported by elective coursework in advanced technology and contemporary theory and criticism.

-UIC School of Architecture

-Master of Science in Architecture

-The MSArch degree is a one-year, two-semester program designed for holders of a professional degree in architecture (Bachelor of Architecture or Master of Architecture), or its international equivalent.

-The MSArch consists of studiocentered work in architecture and urban design supported by elective coursework in advanced technology and contemporary theory and criticism.
 This program is an intensive course of study intended to further students' critical skills and analytical abilities while expanding their architectural expertise.